humanitycodes/www/coursework/lessons/slides/rails-intro.md

 end
 ```

 This is defining two actions: `home` and `about`.
-Both are just empty methods right now, so we're not running any Ruby code before passing the baton to our view.
+Both are just empty methods right now, so we're not running any Ruby code before handing over the page to our view.

 But... don't we still need something like `erb :home`, like we did in Sinatra?
 We don't!
 Unless we want to [render a specific view](http://apidock.com/rails/ActionController/Base/render), each action will default to looking for a view file in `app/views/NAME_OF_CONTROLLER/NAME_OF_ACTION.html.*`.
 In this case, our generator has already created `app/views/static/home.html.erb` and `app/views/static/about.html.erb`, so we're all set.